EDUCBA Logo

 7. Method References

-Method References is another feature that is introduced in Java 8 that can be used in functional interface methods.
-In another way, it can be said that they are a subset of another java feature, lambda expressions.
-It is because a method reference can also be used if a lambda expression can be used.
+Method References is another feature introduced in Java 8 that can be used in functional interface methods.
+In another way, it can be said that they are a subset of another Java lambda expression.
+A method reference can be used in cases where a lambda expression is applicable.

 Methods can be: